 Follow the cobblestone streets of Old San Juan, between San Juan Gate and the Cathedral of San Juan Citadel, and you’ll find this Spanish colonial bed and breakfast.
-There are just eight rooms and the period features like vaulted ceilings, chandeliers and antique furniture contrast with the bright prints and modernist works of local artists on the walls.
+There are just eight rooms, and the period features like vaulted ceilings, chandeliers and antique furniture contrast with the bright prints and modernist works of local artists on the walls.
 The hotel’s tiled private communal terrace has shaded seating areas, outdoor baths and plenty of colorful plants.

 Taking design cues from the ocean right outside, Condado Ocean Club in the heart of San Juan offers 96 guest rooms with floor-to-ceiling windows overlooking either the Laguna del Condado or the Atlantic Ocean.
 Rooms come with Malin+Goetz bath products and plush robes.
-You can join the daily wine social hour at Jade bar in the lobby, one of three dining options on site, or relax by the infinity pool with a cocktail in hand.
+You can join the daily wine social hour at the JADE bar in the lobby, one of three dining options on site, or relax by the infinity pool with a cocktail in hand.

 Once named among the top 15 small luxury hotels in the Caribbean by Condé Nast, Blue Horizon combines a boutique hotel experience with luxury resort-style amenities.
-It’s on the oceanfront on the island of Vieques off Puerto Rico’s eastern coast and you can admire the waves from the infinity pool.
+It’s on the oceanfront on the island of Vieques off Puerto Rico’s eastern coast, and you can admire the waves from the infinity pool.
 Restaurant options on site are plentiful – the Carambola brunch is legendary – or you can hire a Jeep and go and find a secluded bay for a romantic picnic.

 El Blok hotel in Vieques looks different from your average island resort.
-Designed by award-winning architects including Nataniel Fúster, the exterior is inspired by the coral reefs just offshore and allows plenty natural light to flow in.
+Designed by award-winning architects including Nataniel Fúster, the exterior is inspired by the coral reefs just offshore and allows plenty of natural light to flow in.
 No two rooms are the same at this intimate, adults-only hotel.
 There are three dining options on the property including La Tertulia, a street-level lounge that began life as a place to gather after Hurricane Maria devastated Puerto Rico in 2017 and now hosts dominos tournaments and some of the best live music on the island.